 Colorado's Historic Trains

-This fabulous tour features five of the most scenic rail excursions in the Old West and three National Parks!
+This fabulous tour features six of the most scenic rail excursions in the Old West and three National Parks!

-Air flights from Hartford/Bradley to Denver.
-Welcome to Denver, Colorado, the “Mile High City.”
+Fly from Hartford/Bradley to Denver.
+Welcome to Denver, the “Mile High City.”
 Meet your fellow travelers at 5:00 p.m. for a get-acquainted dinner hosted by your Tour Manager.
 Meal: D

-Today we travel to historic Leadville to board the Leadville Colorado & Southern Railroad.
-While onboard, learn about the fascinating history of the railroads, ghost stories and tales of the wild from your conductor while traveling north along the Arkansas River Valley.
-Rising up 1,000 feet from the valley floor you will be greeted by spectacular views of Fremont Pass and the two tallest peaks in Colorado, Mt.
-Massive and Mt.
-Elbert.
-Later, we travel through scenic Monarch Pass and Curecanti National Recreation Area while en route to Montrose.
-Meals: B, Boxed Lunch
+Today, travel to historic Leadville to board the Leadville Colorado & Southern Railroad.
+While onboard, learn about the fascinating history of the railroads and hear ghost stories and tales of the wild from your conductor while traveling north along the Arkansas River Valley.
+Rising up 1,000 feet from the valley floor you will be greeted by spectacular views of Fremont Pass and the two tallest peaks in Colorado, Mount Massive and Mount Elbert.
+Later, travel through scenic Monarch Pass and Curecanti National Recreation Area while en route to Montrose.
+Meals: B, Box Lunch

-Today we visit the land of the ancient Pueblo Indians in Mesa Verde National Park.
-The fascinating cliff dwellings and culture of these people provide us with a look into a society that existed approximately 1400 years ago.
-Building elaborate stone communities, the Pueblos developed their own society that existed for some 700 years, before disappearing.
-Archaeologists called them Anasazi, from a Navajo word sometimes translating as “the ancient ones.”
-Meal: B
+Visit the land of the ancient Pueblo Indians in Mesa Verde National Park.
+The fascinating cliff dwellings and culture of these people provide you with a look into a society that existed approximately 1,400 years ago.
+Building elaborate stone communities, the Pueblo developed their own society that existed for some 700 years, before disappearing.
+Archeologists called them Anasazi, from a Navajo word translating as “the ancient ones.”
+Meals: B, D

-Our day begins as we board our motorcoach and ride to the Cumbres & Toltec Scenic Railroad, the original Rio Grande Line.
+Your day begins as you board the motorcoach and ride to the Cumbres & Toltec Scenic Railroad, the original Rio Grande Line.
 This is America’s most spectacular narrow gauge steam railroad.
-Enjoy lunch onboard as you explore 50 miles of wild and rugged territory between Chama, New Mexico and Antonito, Colorado, the highest point on the railroad.
+Explore 50 miles of wild and rugged territory between Chama, New Mexico and Antonito, Colorado, the highest point on the railroad.
 Meals: B, L

 Following breakfast we say goodbye to Colorado with fond memories of our western railroads adventure with a group transfer to the Denver airport for flights home to Hartford/Bradley.
 Meal: B